 The evening was organised by Viking, a stationary and office supply company, and Elouisa Georgiou, a Yorkshire based photographer who specialises in events, commercial, travel, interiors and food & drink photography.

-When we arrived, we were kindly given a named sticker with our Twitter handles on which was such a good idea and a glass of Prosseco or water depending on what you fancy.
+When we arrived, we were kindly given a named sticker with our Twitter handles on which was such a good idea as there was so many new faces and a glass of Prosseco or water depending on what you fancy.
 I grabbed a table with Amy, Alice, Becca, Kate and Mel who are all lovely girls.
 We were able to catch up and introduce ourselves to each other which was so lovely.

 The first thing which Elouisa explained was to try and get out of our comfort zones and start shooting in manual rather than automatic.
 It gives you better control of your images which I completely understand.
 Ever since I have started photography as a hobby, I’ve tried to shoot in manual especially when it comes to still life photos.
 The only time I tend to use automatic mode nowadays is shooting outfit pictures with Alice.